Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Iqama Approval Cancellation:**

-     - If iqama expiry date is less then 10 days, the request will move to Iqama Approval cancellation stage.
+     - If Iqama Expiry Date is less then 10 days, The request will move to **Iqama Approval cancellation** stage.

-     - User validate the Iqama validaty and moved to **Waiting For Return** stage.
+     - User validate the Iqama validity and moved to **Waiting For Return** stage.

+     - **User can move the request to next stage**

         - *In The action field is following to,*